TazkiyaTech/ServiceLocator/README.md

 ## Usage

-The purpose of this Swift package is to offer a means by which an application can initialise and register all of its services into an in-memory bucket at start-up and then obtain these services later in the application's view controllers and tests without the view controllers and tests having to concern themselves with the details of how these services are initialised.
+The purpose of this Swift package is to offer a means by which an application can initialise and register all of its services into an in-memory bucket at start-up.
+Why?
+So that the application's view controllers and tests can obtain these services without having to concern themselves with the details of how these services are initialised.

 The main class offered by this Swift package is the [ServiceLocator](Sources/ServiceLocator/ServiceLocator.swift) class.
 This class defines three methods as follows: